-I think we are all guilty of feeding human food to our dogs and it's easy to see why.
-We treat our furry little friends like members of our family, so we often forget that the food we are eating isn't necessarily good for their sensitive digestive systems.
-Before you reach under the table to feed Fido your dinner, read this list of what is safe, what isn't and just how much is OK!
+I think we are all guilty of feeding human food to our dogs, and it's easy to see why.
+We treat our furry little pals like members of our family, so we often forget that the food we are eating isn't necessarily good for their sensitive digestive systems.
+Before you toss your dog that leftover stew, check out this list of safe and unsafe human foods for your pup.

 Most healthy foods that are good for us are relatively good for dogs.
 However, it's important to research what you can feed your pup before you do it.
 What started out as something healthy for a dog (like ground beef or grilled chicken) can instantly be made poisonous with the addition of certain oils, wines or onions.
 If you can't say no to that adorable face staring up at you from the floor as you eat, check out these human foods deemed safe by the ASPCA and Modern Dog magazine.